MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/service-self-service-signup-for-power-bi.md

 In most cases, you can sign up, try, or purchase Power BI service by following the described processes.
 Some of the issues that may prevent you from signing up are described below, with possible workarounds.

 **Personal email addresses**
- You attempt to sign up using a personal email addresses (for example @gmail.com) and you receive a message similar to one of these:
+ You attempted to sign up using a personal email addresses (for example @gmail.com) and you receive a message similar to one of these:

 *You entered a personal email address: Please enter your work email address so we can securely store your company's data*.